Introduction

 Responsibility

-Deborah Morgan, who is this Firm’s Chief Data Controller, is responsible for monitoring compliance with this policy.
+Deborah Morgan, who is this Firm’s Information Security Manager, is responsible for monitoring the Firm’s compliance with this policy.

-This Firm has appointed Susan Harwood as its Data Protection Office (DPO).
+This Firm has appointed Susan Harwood as its Data Protection Officer (DPO).
 This is not a statutory role.
 Susan Harwood’s responsibilities within this role include:

 • Developing and implementing data protection policies and procedures;